pfitsplus/pfitsplus.github.io/_research/05-code-comparison.md

 ---
 ## Streaming Instability

-The [streaming instability](/research/fluid-dynamics/#streaming-si) is a promising mechanism to drive [planetesimal formation](/research/planet-formation/#planetesimal-formation) from mm- to cm-sized pebbles, resulting from [dust coagulation](/research/planet-formation/#dust-coagulation), all of which occur within the gaseous [protoplanetary disk](/research/protoplanetary-disks/).
+The [streaming instability](/research/fluid-dynamics/#streaming-si) is a promising mechanism within [protoplanetary disks](/research/protoplanetary-disks/) to drive [planetesimal formation](/research/planet-formation/#planetesimal-formation) from mm- to cm-sized pebbles which result from [dust coagulation](/research/planet-formation/#dust-coagulation).
 Since its discovery by [Youdin](/team/youdin-andrew/) & Goodman ([2005](https://ui.adsabs.harvard.edu/abs/2005ApJ...620..459Y/abstract){:target="_blank"}), several [hydrodynamics codes](/research/#software-development) have explored the parameters, properties, and consequences of this aerodynamic instability that requires [feedback between dust and gas momenta](/research/fluid-dynamics/#dustgas-dynamics).
 However, the non-trivial differences between numerical techniques (e.g., finite difference or finite volume) and dust modeling (e.g., as a pressureless fluid or as Lagrangian particles) can make it difficult to disentangle unique scientific results from the potential idiosyncrasies of a particular code or implementation.
 In an effort to address these issues, we are leading a comprehensive comparison of various multipurpose codes across some of the key models and problems previously studied in investigations into the streaming instability.